 The fishbowl is a seven metre square glass-enclosed room on the first isle beside the north windows.
-It makes no sense architecturally, but is enclosed for security reasons: inside there are direct telecommunications connections to a dozen different exchanges on four continents, as well as to our trading floor on the 37th floor, and lower Manhattan’s various stock exchanges.
+It makes no sense architecturally, but is enclosed for security reasons: inside there are direct telecommunications connections to a dozen different exchanges on four continents, as well as to our trading floor on the 37th floor, and our Wall Street neighbors.
 The security concern is more that someone will trip and unplug a key computer in the middle of a batch, than hack something with a stolen password.

 “What’s going on?”
 The question comes from Ashulm, my new boss, who I have inadvertently pushed behind a stack of servers as I entered.
 In the half-shadows he looks like a stick drawing of a mean man: he has a spiky military haircut, horned-rimmed eyebrows and is wearing an expensive 30’s style suit that hangs poorly on his angular frame.
 His shoulders are elevated almost to the level of his chin, and rise and fall as he speaks.

 The angles slide from Ashulm’s frame to the man beside him, Janus, whom I recognize from the second interview.
 Janus is shaped like a linebacker, so he is built of right angles, in contrast to those of Ashulm’s which are acute.
 Janus too is dressed in Brook’s Brothers retro, though he makes a better Gatsby than Ashulm.
 (Ashulm makes me think of Warren Harding.)

 The angles theme ends abruptly on the curvaceous torso of Opia, whom I met in the first interview.
 Though dressed in the same blue pin-striped uniform as Debbie, she manages to look both sexier and more austere.
 At least from behind.
 She is standing in front of a mainframe terminal, with her back to me.
 Beside her on a metal rack, within easy reach of her right hand, is a nest of branded accessories including a purse and silk scarf.
 She abruptly turns around to greet me, which stirs the air up enough that I can smell her perfume.
 Opium.
 We lightly shake hands; I vaguely bow.
 She responds by vaguely curtsying, and then turns back to her work.